rpaul48/travelchat/README.md

 **Project Idea(s):** _Fill this in with three unique ideas!
 (Due by March 2)_
 ### Idea 1
+_Unsure - likely, but this could either be WAY too much or not enough.
+I like the idea, but pick a core algorithm and center your platform around it_

 * TravelGuide:
     * Problem to solve: When traveling, it can be hard to keep track of everything you need.
 We’d like to create an all-inclusive streamlined process for traveling.